open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x-SNAPSHOT/connectors/ingestion/workflows/metadata/filter-patterns/database.md

 `Schema Filter Pattern`, `Table Filter Pattern` & `Use FQN For Filtering`.
 In this document  we will learn about each field in detail along with many examples.

+{% note %}

+When both include and exclude filters are present, the include filter takes precedence and will be applied exclusively.
+The exclude filter will be ignored in this scenario.

+{% /note %}

 ### Configuring Filters via UI

 Filters can be configured in UI while adding an ingestion pipeline through `Add Metadata Ingestion` page.